jpage4500/AndroidDeviceManager/README.md

-# AndroidDeviceManager
+# Android Device Manager

 ## Description ##
-Java desktop app to manage multiple Android devices via adb
+Android Device Manager is a desktop app which can manage one or more Android devices

 ## Features ##
 - View all connected (and wireless) devices